 Haworth is a quaint, little village, clinging to the edge of the Yorkshire moors with cobbled streets, shops, cafes and pubs.
 It's a great place to unwind over coffee with friends, or take to the hills for literary adventures like crawling through the Fairy Cave!

-It's also a great base to explore attractions in The Dales, Bradford or Leeds, so has excellent accommodation options for all travellers.
+Haworth is also a great base to explore attractions in The Dales, Bradford or Leeds, so has excellent accommodation options for all travellers.
 It is of course, best known for being the literary home of the Brontes, as well as the majestic steam trains of the Keighley & Worth Valley Railway.

 Haworth has ample car parking for most occasions, though it does get busy at peak times for special events.
 Please park responsibly away from residential houses and and we suggest using the council-run car park next to the Bronte Parsonage Museum (not the private one nearby).
 It has toilets and is ideal for the museum, the top of Main Street and for exploring the moors.
 Other public toilets are available at the bottom of Main Street in Central Park.

 There are ATMs (cash machines) at the Spa shop (no fees) at the lower end of the village, near the railway station as well as inside the Kings Arms pub (fees apply) at the top of Main Street.